Permits & Authorisations

 Contact us for more details.

-Ferry flight project from Toulouse to South Africa for a long term Ireland based customer.
+Ferry flight project from Ireland to California for an Ireland based customer.

-Test flight project for a Denmark based customer.
+Ferry flight project from UK to Russia for an Ireland based customer.

-Ferry flight project from Toulouse to Germany for a Denmark based customer.
+Ferry flight project from Jordan to Spain for an Ireland based customer.

 View other projects